alistairdunn1/gamInflu/Readme.md

 ### Subset Analysis

 Perform influence analysis on a subset of the data whilst using the full model for predictions.
-This is particularly useful for models with interaction terms (e.g., `year:area`) where focus term effects within specific subsets are of interest:
+This is useful for models with interaction terms (e.g., `year:area`) where focus term effects within specific subsets are of interest:

 ```r
 # For models with interactions like year + area + year:area